Key Takeaways:

 Looking for quality treatment for substance abuse and mental health that’s also affordable?
 Aliya Health Group's treatment facilities accept most major insurance providers.
 Get a free insurance benefits check now!

 Addiction changes how a person thinks, acts, and feels.
 It is a recognized medical condition that rewires the brain.
+Individuals may experience difficulty concentrating as a result of Farmapram addiction.
 If you are worried about your own use or the habits of a loved one, look for these specific behavioral, physical, and psychological signs.
+Ongoing misuse can also lead to serious health complications.

 Behavioral Signs of Misuse